 FIRM Panel: A Flood Insurance Rate Map (FIRM) is a flood map that has been produced by FEMA.
 At a minimum, flood maps show flood risk zones and their boundaries, and may also show floodways and Base Flood Elevations (BFEs).
 More recent flood map products include digital FIRMs, which are created using digital methods and can be incorporated into a community's Geographic Information System.

 Parcels: The least fractional part of subdivided lands having limited fixed boundaries, and an assigned number, letter, or other name through which it may be identified.

-Preliminary FEMA Flood Zones: The areas subject to inundation by the 1% annual chance flood.
-The 1% annual chance flood (100-year flood), also known as the base flood, is the flood that has a 1 percent chance of being equaled or exceeded in any given year.
+FEMA Flood Zones: The areas subject to inundation by the 1% annual chance flood.
+The 1 percent annual chance flood (100-year flood), also known as the base flood, is the flood that has a 1% chance of being equaled or exceeded in any given year.
 The Base Flood Elevation is the water-surface elevation of the 1 percent annual chance flood.